PanJianning/UserCF/README.md

 k=80, f1=25.51%, precision=19.71%, recall=36.18%
 k=160, f1=23.35%, precision=14.85%, recall=54.54%
 ```
-UserCF is just a little better then MostPopular when k is large.
+UserCF is just a little better than MostPopular when k is large:(